Karethoth/MiniCrypto/data/README.md

 # data/
-All files are downloaded from https://cryptopals.com
+All files in this directory have been downloaded from https://cryptopals.com except for the answers.
+The files in the answers directory have been self-generated.

 ## Set 1
 - `1_4.txt` - One of the lines contains a single-character XOR encrypted message